meeroslav/missing.manual/src/blog/immutable-arrays-and-objects/index.md

 */
 ```

 This technique is called [destructuring assignment](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Destructuring_assignmentFunctions/rest_parameters) as we are unpacking the original state object.
-We assign quantity key-value pair to constant `quantity` and assign rest of the object to `newState`.
+We assign the quantity key-value pair to constant `quantity` and assign the rest of the object to `newState`.

 ## Complex structures